prisma/specs/caps/Readme.md

 ### Connector Schema

-Now for each connector, we'll define a new schema in such a way that it's specific to the connector, but still a valid instance of the schema above.
+Now for each connector, we'll define a new schema in such a way that it's specific to the connector, but still follows the structure of the schema above.

 The following shows that Postgres supports `Create` and `FindOne` functions: